pusher/k8s-spot-rescheduler/README.md

 --register-with-taints="node-role.kubernetes.io/worker=true:PreferNoSchedule"
 --node-labels="node-role.kubernetes.io/worker=true"
 ```

-### Prebuilt binary
-A prebuilt binary is not currently available.

 ### Building
 If you wish to build the binary yourself; first make sure you have go installed and set up.
 Then clone this repo into your `$GOPATH` and download the dependencies using [`glide`](https://github.com/Masterminds/glide).